 Governance of IFAC rests with the IFAC Council, which comprises one representative from each member body, and the IFAC Board, which is responsible for setting policy and overseeing IFAC operations.
 The independent standard-setting boards supported by IFAC follow a due process that supports the development of high-quality standards in the public interest in a transparent, efficient, and effective manner.
 The Public Interest Oversight Board oversees the work of IFAC’s Member Body Compliance Program, the International Accounting Education Standards Board, the International Auditing and Assurance Standards Board, and the International Ethics Standards Board for Accountants.

 IFAC’s members are professional accountancy organizations.
-IFAC is currently comprised of 173 members and associates in 129 countries, representing approximately 2.5 million accountants in public practice, education, government service, industry and commerce.
+IFAC is currently comprised of more than 175 members and associates in 130 countries, representing nearly 3 million accountants in public practice, education, government service, industry and commerce.
 A complete list of members and associates is available on the IFAC website.

 Membership in IFAC is open to professional accountancy organizations that have an interest in the international accountancy profession and meet the criteria set out in the IFAC Bylaws.
 Members and associates are required to support IFAC's mission and programs, participate in the IFAC Member Body Compliance Program, and make financial contributions as required by the IFAC Constitution.